Research Insight on Women Miners

 The Responsible Mining Foundation (RMF) recognises the efforts made by a few companies to strengthen gender equality and gender diversity in their workforces and governance bodies and encourages more mining companies to adapt and adopt the good practice models already available.
 Such an approach would go a long way towards enabling mining companies to make their businesses more gender-equitable, more gender-inclusive and, ultimately, more successful.

-The Responsible Mining Foundation (RMF) is an independent research organisation that encourages continuous improvement in responsible mining by transparently assessing the performance of mining companies, also at mine-site level, with a focus on leading practice and learning.
+The Responsible Mining Foundation (RMF) is an independent research organisation that encourages continuous improvement in in responsible mining across the industry by developing tools and frameworks, sharing public-interest data and enabling informed and constructive engagement between mining companies and other stakeholders.

-The Foundation does not accept funding from the mining industry.
+As an independent foundation, RMF does not accept funding or other contributions from the minerals and metals industry.